 Dr. Kristina Wanieck is professor for Biomimetics and Innovation at the Deggendorf Institute of Technology, Freyung, Germany.
 The main focus of her research is the methodology of biomimetics and the knowledge transfer from academic research to industrial application.
 Her research interest is the efficiency of biomimetics for innovation processes in industry.
 She teaches biomimetics at DIT and other universities in various programs.
 She has a qualification as manager for product development and innovation and is responsible for business liaisons.
 As she is convinced that “learning from nature” has a huge potential for problem solving in many different ways, she is especially interested in working together with people from different sectors, who are interested in this topic and who would like to apply this methodology systematically to current problems, from product engineering, process and operations management, science and education, to societal challenges – for a more sustainable world.

-Nikoleta Zampaki is Dr. in Modern Greek Literature at the Faculty of Philology of the National and Kapodistrian University of Athens in Greece.
+Nikoleta Zampaki is Post-doc Researcher at the Faculty of Philology of the National and Kapodistrian University of Athens in Greece.
 She was Instructor at the Utah University in the U.S.A., International Student and Fellow at MIT in the U.S.A., Harvard Extension School, Stanford University, Oxford University, Universität Tübingen in Germany, Eötvös Loránd University in Hungary, etc. Her disciplines are Environmental Humanities, Posthumanities, Digital Humanities, Literary Theory, Comparative Literature, and Modern Philosophy.
 She is editor and reviewer at many journals overseas, Associate and Managing Editor at the Journal of Ecohumanism, and current member at many scientific associations across the globe.
 She has also participated in many conferences and she is a multilingual student by working on English, French, Romanian, Russian, Chinese, Hungarian, Maori, and Turkish.
 Her forthcoming book title is the edition Symbiotic Posthumanist Ecologies in Western Literature, Philosophy and Art.
 Towards Theory and Practice, Berlin: Peter Lang, 2023, co-edited with her Professor Peggy Karpouzou.
 She is also co-editor with her Professor Peggy Karpouzou of the book series “Posthumanities and Citizenship Futures” at Rowman & Littlefield, and “Environmental Humanities” at TPLondon based in the U.K.